 • If you can’t spare too much time at the Intrepid, consider arriving first thing in the morning, before the big crowds arrive.
 That’ll make for a more efficient visit.

-• For a quick snack, try Underwest Donuts (across the street in a car wash).
+• For a quick snack elsewhere in the neighborhood, try Underwest Donuts (across the street in a car wash).
 For something more substantial, consider a stop an avenue over at Gotham West Market.
-There, you'll find the likes of ramen, tapas and tacos.
+There you'll find the likes of ramen, tapas and tacos.